dkarunakaran/computer-interact/README.md

 query = """
-action 1: open the firfox web browser action 1.1: click on the address bar action 2: type scholar.google.com action 3: press enter for search action 4: type openai in the search box of google scholar action 5: press enter for search action 6: click on the address bar action 7: press ctrl and a action 7.1:press ctrl and c action 8: scroll down action 9: click on the next button action 10: click on the address bar action 11: press ctrl and a action 12: press ctrl and c action 13: close the browser
+action 1: open the firfox web browser action 2: click on the address bar action 3: type scholar.google.com action 4: press enter for search action 5: type openai in the search box of google scholar action 6: press enter for search action 7: close the browser
 """
 user_query = query